 Known for its vast open plains and cowboys, Guanacaste is an ideal area to kick back and unwind.
 This province is a must for beach lovers, with one extraordinary beach in particular!
 Our Sea Turtle Conservation Trip is located on the stunning shores of Ostional, where several thousand nesting sea turtles give visitors a rarely-seen insider experience of biological wonder.
 Last year, our Global volunteers witnessed over 2,300 sea turtles head to shore and lay the next gen of baby sea turtles!

 Puntarenas stretches from the southern tip of the Nicoya Peninsula along the Pacific coastline, all the way to the Panama board.

-The province of Alajuela is pristine and green and contains much of Costa Rica’s breathtaking cloud forests.
+The province of Alajuela is pristine, green and contains much of Costa Rica’s breathtaking cloud forests.
 Bordering on San Jose’s west, Alajuela is the charming second-largest city in Costa Rica.
 No trip to Costa Rica would quite be complete without a visit to the fiery Arenal, one of the world’s most active volcanoes.
 It looms over the tiny town of La Fortuna, which has many geothermal springs of its own.
-Giddy up, and take a horseback ride to the 230-foot beauty known as La Fortuna Waterfall.
-Take a dip, check out the marvellous Baldi Hot Springs and the magical Butterfly Conservatory closeby.
+Giddy up and take a horseback ride to the 230-foot beauty known as La Fortuna Waterfall.
+Take a dip, check out the marvellous Baldi Hot Springs plus the magical Butterfly Conservatory closeby.

 The more adventurous prefer the exotic Caribbean Coast of Costa Rica, known for its epic white water rafting and stunning beaches.
 Head to the northern end of the Caribbean coast to explore Costa Rica’s version of the Amazon, the Tortuguero National Park.
 A kayak trip down the Tortuguero canals is a great chance to watch out for animals and birds!